-In addition, disease outbreaks, including the COVID-19 pandemic, terrorist acts and political or military conflicts have increased the risks of doing business abroad.
-These factors, among others, could affect, among other things, our ability to manufacture products or procure materials, our ability to import products, our ability to ship our products globally, our ability to sell products in international markets and our cost of doing business.
+In addition, disease outbreaks, pandemics, terrorist acts and political or military conflicts, including the ongoing conflicts between Russia and Ukraine and between Israel and Hamas, have increased the risks of doing business abroad.
+These factors, among others, could affect, among other things, our ability to manufacture products or procure materials in the future, our ability to import products, our ability to ship our products globally, our ability to sell products in international markets, and our cost of doing business.
 If any of these or other factors make the conduct of business in a particular country undesirable, unprofitable or impractical, our business and financial results could be adversely affected.
 In addition, many of our imported products are subject to duties, tariffs or quotas that affect the cost and quantity of various types of goods imported into the United States and other countries.
 Any country in which our products are produced, imported or sold may eliminate, adjust or impose new quotas, duties, tariffs, safeguard or protectionist measures, anti-dumping duties, cargo restrictions to prevent terrorism, restrictions on the transfer of currency, climate change legislation, product safety regulations or other charges or restrictions, any of which could have an adverse effect on our business, results of operations, financial condition and the price of our Class A ordinary shares.